stutinayak/Reimagined_party_distribution/README.md

 * The column of date of birth was binned in the intervals of 10: the range of values was between 1933 to 1995.

 * The missing data was imputed in the following way:
-	1. for categorical data (object or ints), use the most frequent value (mode)
+	1. for categorical data (object or ints), used the most frequent value (mode)

-	2.  for continuous values (floats), use the median
+	2.  for continuous values (floats), used the median

-Additionally, more complex imputations like k-Nearest Neighbour imputation or Iterative imputation could also be explored for preprocessing.
-As the dataset was not that large, mean/median imputation was used.
+Additionally, more complex imputations like k-Nearest Neighbour imputation or Iterative imputation could also be used for preprocessing, but were not explored as dataset was uniformly ordered and was not significantly imbalanced.

 #### Part II: Dimensionality Reduction ####